Persistence

 The Buddha talks about three qualities in the path that basically circle around every other quality, leading to right concentration and enabling right concentration to move on beyond to release: right view, right mindfulness, and right effort.
 They go together.

 Right view is basically what tells you what the tasks are.
 In this case, we’re trying to give rise to concentration.
 You have to remember how you do that and what tricks you’ve learned in the past that work: what strategies, what objects you focus on, what ways of focusing, how you look after the mind.
-Mindfulness keeps that in mind and gives directions to your efforts: What do you need to do right now?
+Mindfulness keeps these things in mind and gives directions to your efforts: What do you need to do right now?

 One of the things you learn pretty quickly after you’ve been meditating is that what you do right at the beginning of the meditation session is very important.
 If you don’t wrestle the mind down or lure it down right away, it’s going to take a long time to settle in.
 You find yourself wandering around for the whole hour and then, maybe at the last five minutes, finally getting a little concentration.
 It’s good to have the attitude that right at the beginning is when you want to get everything taken care of.
 Then you can simply stay, and there’s not much more you have to do.

 So what do you have to do right now?
 There are certain things you develop and certain things you let go of.
 Try to stitch everything skillful together with your mindfulness.
 Keep remembering where you are, what you’re supposed to be doing.
 One of the roles of mindfulness is to notice what good things have not yet arisen so that you give rise to them; and if they have arisen, you maintain them.
 That’s mindfulness working together with right effort.
 So what do you need to let go of right now?
-Any thoughts that have to do with anything else but the breath right now, just let them go.
+As for any thoughts that have to do with anything else but the breath right now, just let them go.

 Try to develop an interest in the breath.
 When the Buddha defines right effort, or the quality of persistence in the path as one of the bases for success, it includes generating desire—in other words, learning to want to do what you’re doing here, to be enthusiastic about it.
 Think about it: You’ve got a whole hour just to learn how to center the mind.
 It’s rare that people have this opportunity.